Back

 Every single resident in Germany, including new arrivals, will need to have health insurance.
 It is mandatory for every citizen and there are two types available in the country; private health insurance through a company or statutory health insurance provided by the government.

 Expats in Germany can only have access to statutory health insurance if they are employed by a German company.
-Most employers will pay half of an expat’s health insurance fees every month, whether they opt for statuary or private health insurance.
+Most employers will pay half of an expat’s health insurance fees every month, whether they opt for statuary or international private health insurance.
 Expats in Germany who are self-employed or do not work must take out a private health insurance policy as they are not eligible for statutory protection.

 ‘Free’ Health Insurance for Travellers